URLminder

 Can I beemind private documents with URLminder?

 Kind of, yes.
 "Publicly accessible link" doesn't need to mean a public document that someone could just stumble across.
-Things like Google Docs and Dropbox have a "share with link" option and the URL is essentially a password.
-The URL you're beeminding isn't displayed publicly, so your document stays private unless you give that link out to others.
+Services like Google Docs and Dropbox have a "share with link" option and the URL is essentially a password.
+The URL you're beeminding isn't displayed publicly, and when you use something like Google Docs, it's usually impossible to just guess (being a random string).
+In that case, your document stays private unless you give that link out to others.

 See our blog post: Newbee Corner: Beemind Your Writing (By Word Count, Automatically)